 - Let the KEI-participants know that they also have to pay for the food and drinks they consume.
 Make rules about who takes care of the money or that it’s everybody on their own.
 In the Netherlands it’s common that everybody gives for example €10 to a KEI-leader (or someone else), and with this money you will do all the activities like buying drinks at the events or eat together.

 - Sit between the KEI-participants so they will feel comfortable

 - Exchange phone numbers and make a Whatsapp group

-- Think about where to meet for the Picknick on Tuesday
+- Think about where to meet before the Picknick on Tuesday

 - Buy a gadget for the whole group so you can always recognize them